gr-grey/quartz/content/02-daily-rambling/The power of recording.md

 Like photons, we behave differently when observed.

-In one of his lectures on behavior biology, [[Robert Sapolsky]] mentioned that flashing a pair of eyes for 0.1s when people are playing games - faster than we are consciously aware of, people cheat less --- you are being watched.
+In one of his lectures on behavior biology, [[03-my-people/Robert Sapolsky]] mentioned that flashing a pair of eyes for 0.1s when people are playing games - faster than we are consciously aware of, people cheat less --- you are being watched.

 We all behave differently when there's an audience, an observer.